How to get a credit card with an ITIN

 The IRS provides information detailing what’s needed to apply for or renew an ITIN.
 You’ll need to fill out IRS Form W-7 and include proof of identity and foreign status documents, along with a copy of the U.S. tax return you intend to file.

-How to get a credit card using an ITIN
+How to apply for a credit card using an ITIN

-Some credit card issuers let you use an ITIN instead of an SSN when applying for a credit card.
+Some credit card issuers let applicants use ITINs instead of SSNs when applying for a credit card.
 Some issuers may only accept ITINs for certain cards.
-And even if you can use an ITIN for your credit card application, you may still need to provide other documentation, such as proof of income and U.S. residence.

 Generally, you apply for a credit card using an ITIN in the same way you would with an SSN: online, in person, over the phone or by mail.
 For more details, you can check out this guide on how to apply for a credit card.
 But here’s an overview of the steps you might take: